 Talent placing the slide on a light microscope stage.

-Talent looking through the eyepiece with a microscope attached to the computer showing endometriosis markers cells morphology.
+Talent looking through the eyepiece with a microscope attached to the computer

 Representative Results

 Compared to the sham control group [1], ectopic endometrial cystic growth was visible in association with the ovarian morphology 4 weeks after the transplantation in the endometria group [2].